-If you don’t pay your premiums within a set period as outlined in your policy, it’ll lapse.
-Once it lapses, you are no longer covered, and will need to get a new insurance policy.
-The exact period that results in a lapse is outlined in your product disclosure statement (PDS).
+If you don’t pay your premiums within a set period as outlined in your policy, it may lapse or be cancelled.
+Once it lapses, you’re no longer covered.

 The actual date at which an insurance policy for the life insured becomes active.

-The term of your life insurance is a defined period of time for which the your policy is valid for.
+The term of your life insurance is a predefined amount of time when your policy is in effect.
 Most life insurance policies continue to provide cover until this term ceases, provided the policy is renewed each year.
-When you reach age 99, it’ll stop permanently.

-Term life insurance is ‘Life Insurance’.
-It’s a policy that provides cover for a defined term (see term) that pays a benefit upon death or diagnosis of terminal illness.
-The proceeds of your life insurance policy’s payout (i.e. the benefit) go to your beneficiary.
+In Australia, term life insurance is commonly referred to as just life insurance or death cover.
+It’s a policy that provides cover for a defined term that pays a benefit upon death or diagnosis of a terminal illness.

-Because of this, be sure to refer to the product disclosure statement (PDS) to establish what is covered in your situation.
+Because of this, be sure to refer to the PDS to establish what’s covered in your situation.

 Now that you know the language that’s used, it’s time for you to learn the basics of life insurance.